biorack/BASTet/doc/convert_files.rst

     ---OTHER OPTIONS---

-    Generate Thunmbnail image: Default ON:
+    Generate Thumbnail image: Default ON:
-    --thumbnail: Generate thumbnail image for the file based on, in order of avalability:
+    --thumbnail: Generate thumbnail image for the file based on, in order of availability:
                  * The frist three components of the NMF
                  * The three most intense peaks from the global peak finding (fpg)
                  * The three most intense peaks in the raw data that are at least 1 percent